 - Encourage interdisciplinary and multi-level collaboration between graduate and undergraduate students

 - Foster a culture of collaboration among students, faculty, staff, and members of the broader community

-The GUCEL Program was developed by past student, Melissa Gallina.
+The GUCEL Program was developed by a past student, Melissa Gallina.
 The Program would not have been possible without Melissa and the support from the School of Graduate Studies.
-A special thanks also goes to the students, staff, faculty, and members of the community who have and continue to support the GUCEL Program.
+A special thanks also go to the students, staff, faculty, and members of the community who have and continue to support the GUCEL Program.

 Students involved in the GUCEL Program will have the opportunity to engage with diverse stakeholders and work within an interdisciplinary group setting.
 Students can utilize this unique opportunity to develop their skills in communication, teamwork, and time management as well as project planning and project management.
 Students should expect to spend 5 to 10 hours per week on GUCEL project work, including meetings, emails, and other relevant tasks.

 McMaster’s Academic Sustainability Programs Office will provide guidance to students including support with project planning, project management, as well as individual mentorship and professional development throughout.
 The Academic Sustainability Programs Office will assist with the recruitment of undergraduate students and the facilitation of cross-campus and community collaboration.

 McMaster’s School of Graduate Studies supports graduate student life and research training through the development and administration of programs pertaining to research and essential skills training for graduate students, postdoctoral fellows, and undergraduate researchers.
 The School of Graduate Studies helps the GUCEL Program to connect with graduate students and assist with communication efforts.
 Furthermore, the GUCEL Program will work with the School of Graduate Studies to develop recognition for graduate student involvement in this experiential learning program.